codeface-io/SwiftObserver/README.md

 ```

 When one of the combined observables sends a message, the combined observation **pulls** messages from the other observables to provide all latest messages to the observer (read more on this design [here](Documentation/philosophy.md#the-philosophy-of-swiftobserver)).

-### Four Kinds of Observable Caches

-1. Any `Var` is a cache.
-Its `latestMessage` is an `Update` in which `old` and `new` both hold the current `value`.

-2. Calling `cache()` on an `Observable` creates a `Cache`.
-That cache's `Message` will be optional but never an *optional optional*, even when the origin's `Message` is already optional.

-   Of course, `cache()` wouldn't make sense as an adhoc transform of an observation, so it can only create a distinct observable object.

-3. Any transform that has a cache origin is itself implicitly a cache **if** it never suppresses (filters) messages.
-These compatible transforms are: `map`, `new` and `unwrap(default)`.

-   Note that the `latestMessage` of an implicitly caching transform always returns the transformed `latestMessage` of its underlying caching origin.
-Calling `send(transformedMessage)` on the implicitly caching transform itself will not "update" its `latestMessage`.

-4. Any of your custom observables is a cache **if** you make it conform to `Cache`.
-This is easy.
-Even if the message type isn't based on some state, you can still return a meaningful default value as `latestMessage` or make the message type optional and return `nil`.

 ### Cached Value Updates